INCATools/ontology-access-kit/docs/glossary.rst

      * is-a
      * part-of (BFO:0000050)

+   Ancestor
+    The :term:`Ancestor` of an entity is the set of all entities that are reachable by following all :term:`Relationship`s, from :term:`subject` or :term:`object`.
+Ancestor traversal is frequently paramaterized by a set of :term:`Predicates`.

    Subset
     An :term:`Ontology element` that represents a named collection of elements, typically grouped for some purpose